 Sure, it may be uber-sweet, grapey, and not nearly as sophisticated as higher-quality, longer-aged wines, but its bright sweetness goes beautifully with some of the earthy, spicy, and bitter foods of Passover.
 When your plate is filled with potatoes, horseradish, parsley, and brisket, a touch of sweetness is welcome.

-To celebrate this sweet wine, in my family, we have a pre-Pesach cocktail hour tradition, and this icy, fruity drink is center stage.
+To celebrate this sweet wine, in my family, we have a pre-Pesach cocktail hour tradition.
+This icy, fruity drink is center stage.
 Don’t worry if you can’t find blood oranges—regular Navel oranges will work well.
 Or, feel free to use lemons or limes.

 One note on the vodka: to make this drink kosher for Passover, make sure to buy a potato-based vodka, as most vodkas are made with grain and are therefore not kosher for Passover.
 Check with your local kosher grocer for recommendations.